janseliger/clippy/README.md

 ------------
 This update has pulled in a few new features.
 The parameters have been expanded to add a little more customisability.

 Parameters:

-text - The text to be copied.
-Default: none, this should be supplied. font - The font to use.
+* text - The text to be copied.
+Default: none, this should be supplied.
+* font - The font to use.
 If not supported, it will fall back to defaults.
+Default: Arial
-Default: Arial fontSize - Font size.
-Default: 10 copyMessage - A custom copy message to display.
-Default: copy text. copyCompleteMessage - a message to display when the copy is complete.
+* fontSize - Font size.
+Default: 10
+* copyMessage - A custom copy message to display.
+Default: copy text.
+* copyCompleteMessage - a message to display when the copy is * complete.
 Default: copied.

 This also uses the AUI copy icon from https://extranet.atlassian.com/display/AUI/Icon+Guide

+A test.html page has also been added to the build directory.
 Installation (Pre-Built SWF)
 ---------------------------